morteza-shahrabi-farahani/golang-exercises/mastering-go/Notes/Chapter-10/Notes.md

 \* If we had a scenario which we can have a function which we can reuse it in other parts of the program, it would better to seperate the code scope of this function for reusability.

+## Using Swagger fir REST API documentation

+The OpenAPI specification, which is also called the Swagger Specification, is a specification for describing, producing, consuming, and visualizing RESTful web services.

+Put simply, Swagger is a representation of your RESTful API.
+Swagger reads the appropriate code annotations and creates the OpenAPI file.
+To be able to document a REST API using Swagger, you basically have two choices.
+First, writing the OpenAPI Specification file on your own (manually), or adding annotations in the source code that help Swagger generate the OpenAPI Specification file for you (automatically).

+We are going to use g-swagger, which brings to Go a way of working with the Swagger API.
+The extra content for creating the documentation for the REST API is put in the Go source files as Go comments.
+The utility reads these comments and generates the documentation!
+However, all comments should follow certain rules and comply with the supported grammar and conventions.

+First, we need to install the go-swagger binary bo following the instructions found at https://goswagger.io/install.html